Skordio/CSCI539-1-MazeSolver/README.md

 python3 guiMazeCreator.py -f fun_4_1
 ```

--f is an option you can use to load up a file automatically
+-f is an option you can use to load up a file on launch, it only looks in the /mazes folder for files